q3769/conseq4j/README.md

 public class MessageConsumer {
     private ConcurrentSequencer conseq = Conseq.newBuilder().maxConcurrentExecutors(10).build();

+    /**
-    public void onMessage(Message shoppingEvent) {
+     * Suppose run-time invocation of this method is managed by the messaging provider */ public void onMessage(Message shoppingEvent) {
         conseq.getSequentialExecutor(shoppingEvent.getShoppingCartId()).execute(() -> process(shoppingEvent)); // You still got up to 10 threads working for you, but all shopping events of the same shopping cart will be done by a single thread
     }